Method2Model

 This page explains how Method2Model.com works: what is free, what is paid, how we handle your data and code, and what you can expect from us during a project.

 These are practical working policies for our decision-support modeling services.
-They are not a replacement for a formal contract, statement of work, or NDA.
-In case of any conflict between these policies and a specific written project agreement or NDA, the written agreement or NDA will prevail.
+They are not a replacement for a formal contract, statement of work (SoW), or NDA.
+In case of any conflict between these policies and a specific written project agreement, SoW, or NDA/DPA, the written agreement will prevail.

 1. Services and stages

-• Whether the method and decision look modelable as defined on this site
+• Whether the method and decision gate look modelable (as defined on this site)

 • What would need to change or be clarified (if anything)

 Stage 0 is completely free and without obligation.
-It is intended as an initial reality check, not as a binding commitment to work together.
+It is intended as an initial reality check and routing step, not as a binding commitment to work together.

 Stages 1–4 – Paid work

-All work after Stage 0 is paid and scoped in writing:
+All work after Stage 0 is paid and scoped in writing (proposal / SoW / contract) before the stage starts:

-• Stage 2 – Architecture → model and formulas (Formula Pack + I/O Contract, FDR + ISS)
+• Stage 2 – Formula Bridge (Formula Pack + I/O Contract + scenario configuration)

-• Stage 3 – Model → code and tool (runnable package + verification evidence)
+• Stage 3 – Code & Evidence (runnable code package + runbook + verification evidence)

 Pricing, timelines, and deliverables for each stage are agreed in writing before we start that stage.
-Descriptions on this page are indicative; the signed proposal, SoW, or contract defines the actual scope.
+Descriptions on this page are indicative; the signed proposal / SoW / contract defines the actual scope.
+You commit to one paid stage at a time.

 2. Communication and responsibilities